Pawandeep16/Documetation/Fee_module_and_souvenir_documentation.md

 - Here we can drag and drop fields or custom html from the sidebar to the page and vice versa.
 - Then added the custom

+## Auto-Repeat
+Auto-repeat Tool is very usefull for repeating docs on the basis of days month years quaterly
+- Go to Home > Settings > Automation > Auto Repeat > New.
+- Select the Reference Document Type, like Journal Entry or Sales Invoice, etc.
+- Select the Reference Document.
+This is the individual document that you want to repeat.
+- Set the Start Date and End Date (optional).
+If End Date is not specified, recurring documents will be created, unless the Auto Repeat is disabled.
+- Set the Frequency for creating repeatable documents (Daily, Weekly, Monthly, Quarterly, Half-yearly, Yearly).
+- Save.

+This will and teh doctype on the basis of frequency
 ## Souvenir App

 ### Validation Of Form